BartMassey/microbit-spectrum/README.md

 ## Build and Run

-You'll need to follow the instructions from the embedded micro:bit
+You can follow the instructions from the embedded micro:bit [*Discovery Book*](https://docs.rust-embedded.org/discovery/microbit/index.html) to set up your build environment.
+Then you can say

-[*Discovery Book*](https://docs.rust-embedded.org/discovery/microbit/index.html)
+    cargo embed --release

-to set up your build environment.
-Then you can just say `cargo embed` to flash and run this.
+to flash and run this.

+You can also follow the setup instructions in the `README` on the `microbit` crate [repo](https://github.com/nrf-rs/microbit).
+You can then say

+    cargo run --release

 ## License